It’s time to say goodbye to November. And quite frankly, I’m glad.

 November is also technically Autumn in the UK, and it has been absolutely stunning this year!
 We’ve had some lovely days out, and walks in the forests, the autumn leaves are glorious in the orange, red and gold.
 You’ll see the theme has carried through in my Instagram too.
 I can’t help myself.

 Anyway, December is here tomorrow!
 Finally.
 We will be putting the tree up and doing some subtle decorating.
 I even bought an elf on the shelf, which I will be attempting to do throughout December.
 If I remember.
 But for now, it’s goodbye November.
 Thankfully there will be no more of this … (See below!)

 What’s in store for December?

-I have some exciting new series happening in December in the run up to Christmas.
+I have an exciting new series happening in December in the run-up to Christmas.
 Make sure you’re signed up to the newsletter to be the first to know.